 Yes!
 These are great to freeze and that is one of the reasons I make a larger batch.

-Another idea is making a meatball sandwich on a gluten free roll with raw veggie sticks on the side.
+- Make a meatball sandwich on a gluten free roll and serve it with raw veggie sticks on the side.

 More gluten free recipes